liusynevolab/peCHYRON-Fig5/BigramsReadMe.md

 # Guide for Bigram Frequency Analysis

-This is a step by step guide for performing the bigram frequency analysis in Figure 5b, Extended Data Figure 7c, and Extended Data Figures 8-9 of 'Open-ended molecular recording of sequential cellular events into DNA'.
+This is a step by step guide for performing the bigram frequency analysis in Figure 5b, Extended Data Figures 8-9, and Supplementary Figure 6a of 'Open-ended molecular recording of sequential cellular events into DNA'.
 Note that this analysis was performed on a Apple Silicon (ARM-based) MacBook.

 ## Setup